manwithplan/theFrankenstein/README.md

 - Use different starting points for music, or code some logic that selects a new starting point. (musicMain line 68)
 - Use filter method to select by multiple possible moods. (musicMain line 91)
+- The different starting points could be some different pieces of music from where to start.